mozilla-services/iprepd-nginx/README.md

 --    verbose - Enables (1) or disables (0) verbose logging.
 Messages are logged with a --              severity of "ERROR" so that nginx log levels do not need to be changed. (defaults --              to disabled)
---    whitelist - List of whitelisted IP's and IP CIDR's. (defaults to empty) -- audit_blocked_requests - records the body and optionally headers of requests that are being blocked within nginx (defaults disabled, if enabled the uris to audit must be given)
+--    allowlist - List of allowlisted IP's and IP CIDR's. (defaults to empty) -- audit_blocked_requests - records the body and optionally headers of requests that are being blocked within nginx (defaults disabled, if enabled the uris to audit must be given)
 -- audit_include_headers - if audit_blocked_requests is enabled, also record the headers (defaults disabled)
 -- audit_uri_list - a list of endpoints that will be audited if audit_blocked_requests is enabled (defaults to empty)